cosinekitty/astronomy/source/js/README.md

 ### Astronomy.HelioVector(body, date) ⇒ [<code>Vector</code>](#Astronomy.Vector)
 Calculates heliocentric (i.e., with respect to the center of the Sun) Cartesian coordinates in the J2000 equatorial system of a celestial body at a specified time.
+The position is not corrected for light travel time or aberration.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)